Beware the Voice of the Customer

 When it comes to memory, you just never know when something is accurate or subject to an unintentional fabrication (i.e. confabulation).

 Fortunately, there are much simpler techniques, well grounded in the science of human memory, that can directly lead to marketing decisions—decisions based on a true understanding of how your customers make decisions.
-Here are a few applied neuro-research techniques that are field tested and proven to deliver business results:
+We call this "Applied Neuroscience," vs. the more theoretical, expensive and difficult to apply neuro-research.
+Here are a few Applied Neuroscience techniques that are field tested and proven to deliver business results:

-- This is clear to me because you’ve explained it, but I think it cries out for an example to help those who don’t already know what you mean by context restoration and such.
-Maybe as simple as what I’ve inserted The Cognitive Interview - As mentioned, eyewitnesses are notoriously unreliable.
+- The Cognitive Interview - As mentioned, eyewitnesses are notoriously unreliable.
 Different witnesses remember things differently, and their stories change over time.
 But there is a proven way around this: the cognitive interview.
 The cognitive interview combines several “context restoration” techniques to help eyewitnesses more completely and accurately recall the events they witnessed.
 What were you doing just before you witnessed the event/made this decision?
 What was the time of day?
 Who was with you?
 The idea is that memories are stored in neural networks, and the more completely you can restore the neural network, the more complete and accurate the memory recall will be.
 The results are impressive.
 In literally dozens of published academic studies (including several meta-analyses), the cognitive interview has been shown to dramatically improve not just the accuracy, but also the completeness of eyewitness recall of a crime.

 The application to market research is obvious: use the same context restoration techniques to more accurately and completely reconstruct consumer memories of purchase decisions, product experiences, or whatever else you’re researching.
 At The Seidewitz Group, we’ve developed a storytelling technique based on the cognitive interview, and have used it to uncover deep-seated memories and motivations where other research techniques could not (continue reading to see how we used it with the pharmaceutical company trying to figure out its low prescribers).